-The batter is a stir-together, one bowl recipe that comes together in less than 5 minutes before turning it out into a pan and baking.
+Who can resist super soft, chewy, gooey bars that are loaded with great texture?
+The batter for these s’mores bars is a stir-together, one bowl recipe that comes together in less than 5 minutes before turning it out into a pan and baking.

-When adding the smores components to the batter, it’ll appear that there’s more add-ins than batter.
+When adding the smores components to the batter, it’ll appear that there are more add-ins than batter.
 And that’s fairly accurate.

 The graham crackers retain a bit of crunch while they bake and melted chocolate chips go so well with graham crackers.

-It takes me longer to roast one perfect marshmallow over a campfire than it does to make the bars.
+It takes me longer to roast one perfect marshmallow over a campfire than it does to make this s’mores recipes.

 I have no patience for slow-cooked, perfectly golden marshmallows.
 I usually employ the ignite-and-blow-out strategy for my roasted marshmallows.
 A little black never hurt anyone, but no worries about finding a campfire to make these.